MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 }
 ```

 The Q# standard library also provides operations you can use in quantum programs, such as the Hadamard operation, `H`, in the `Superposition` program.
-Given a qubit in the Z-basis, `H` puts it in an even superposition, where the qubit has a 50% chance of being measured as zero or one.
+Given a qubit in the Z-basis, `H` puts the qubit into an even superposition, where it has a 50% chance of being measured as `Zero` or `One`.

 ### Measuring qubits